ronanchilvers/solo-d6/Solo D6.md

 An artifact has been stolen from a merchant in the Trade Ward.
 Their potential employer, a human merchant named [[Lina Devdan]] has asked to meet them to discuss the matter.
 They have two leads:

-- A sack made from the skin of some unknown creature
+- A scrap of skin from some unknown creature
 - A small wooden box (with a secret compartment)

 These were found after the robbery took place.